A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

 $B_\pm$ and $A_\pm$ are also $n$ dependent through the detuning $\Delta_n$.
 This solution agrees well for small $r$ and $\eta$, with the main assumption that the distribution follows a geometric series.
 This will break down for high populations as the cooling and heating become $n$ dependent.

-Cooling is a balance between the sideband and squeezing terms.
-Cooling due to sidebands is $W_A \approx \eta^2 (A_- - A_+)$, while squeezing cooling is $W_B \approx 2 r^2 (B_- - B_+)$, with the squeezing dependence being quadratic.
-Additionally, there is heating from both that goes as $\eta^2 A_+$ and $2r^2 B_+$, respectively.
-Interestingly, the squeezing results in a coupling between different motional states and can be used for cooling, as shown below.
+The steady-state population is a balance between the sideband and squeezing terms. {Interestingly, the squeezing does allow additional cooling by making the $n-2$ sideband larger than the $n+2$ sideband.} Cooling due to sidebands is $ \eta^2 (A_- - A_+)$, while squeezing cooling is $2 r^2 (B_- - B_+)$. { The squeezing dependence is quadratic with $n$ and is more important at larger $n$.} Additionally, there is heating from both that goes as $\eta^2 A_+$ and $2r^2 B_+$, respectively. {This new coupling does however bring up an interesting question about whether it can provide new opportunities for cooling. }

-Fig.~\ref{fig:Squeezing}(b) is a master equation simulation of steady-state population versus the excited to ground-state trapping frequency ratio $\nu_e/\nu$.
+Fig.~\ref{fig:Squeezing}(b) is a master equation simulation of steady-state population versus the excited to ground state trapping frequency ratio $\nu_e/\nu$.
 The magic condition is $\nu_e/\nu=1$.
 Cooling performance drops on both sides, with much more dramatic for a weaker excited state ($\nu_e/\nu < 1$).
 Fig.~\ref{fig:Squeezing}(c) is a detuning scan for $\eta=0.1$, $\nu = 2 \Gamma$, and various $\nu_e/\nu$.
 There is a resonance at $\Delta = - \nu$ due to sideband cooling, but also a second resonance at $\Delta = -2\nu$ due to the squeezing coupling.

-For cooling the atom in a `non-magic' trap, a technique known as ``Sisyphus Cooling", has been recently demonstrated in tweezers~\cite{Jacob20192000-Times, urech2022narrow}.
-In situations where the polarizability of the excited state is greater (or less) than that of the ground-state, the atom experiences a deeper (or shallower) trap upon excitation by the cooling laser.
+For cooling the atom in a `non-magic' trap, a technique known as ``Sisyphus Cooling", has been recently demonstrated in tweezers~\cite{cooper2018alkaline, urech2022narrow}.
+In situations where the polarizability of the excited state is greater (or less) than that of the ground state, the atom experiences a deeper (or shallower) trap upon excitation by the cooling laser.
 This difference enables the implementation of `attractive' (or `repulsive') Sisyphus cooling.
 In the repulsive Sisyphus cooling method, there is a limit known as the Sisyphus cap to how much the atom can be cooled.
 However, in the attractive Sisyphus regime, significantly lower temperatures can be achieved within the trap.
 Ref.~\cite{berto2021prospects} proposes that sweeping the cooling laser's frequency adiabatically could achieve temperatures well below the Sisyphus cap.